Water Water Water!

-There is no conclusive scientific research that backs these claims, but it sure seems like a positive lifestyle choice as the results of some studies show that the use of alkaline water has significant effects on weight loss, skin hydration, and reducing aging signs, but normal water can also have similar effects.
+While there is no conclusive scientific research that backs these claims, it sure seems like a positive lifestyle choice.
+Some studies show that the use of alkaline water has significant effects on weight loss, skin hydration, and reducing aging signs, but normal water can also have similar effects.

 I’m an advocate of consuming 3-4 liters of water a day and I’ll try the alkaline water if it’s readily available.
 Sometimes I find just looking for a place to fill my water bottle is a challenge.